OxalisCommunity/oxalis/README.md

 ---
 # Technical Information
-Latest technical news is available at : https://www.oxalis.network/technical-information
+The Latest technical news is available at : https://www.oxalis.network/technical-information

 ---
 # Oxalis